FriskySaga/Ultimate-TTSH-Source-Pack/README.md

 I also grabbed the updated 9 cogs stun file from that video description and made the updates here.

-Finally, I'll copy paste the text files from the zip file for easy access.
+So all I really did was upload the files from that video to the GitHub and put together a README.

 P.S.
-And I'll make updates to the code as needed
+As of 12/27/2020, I haven't made any of my own personal code changes here.